anjalijain19/final_project/README.md

 - A Single Page App made by using create-react-app, Google Maps API and Foursquare API showcasing the neighbordhood has to offer.

-- Shows the hotels of Bhopal
+- Find restaurant in indore
-- Search hotels and the last result will animate
+- Search restaurant and the last result will animate